KaileyLiou/Jumpstart-Haven/README.md

 # Jumpstart Haven Game

-A simple platformer made in Godot for Jumpstart Haven.
+A simple fall-themed platformer made in Godot with a pumpkin sprite for Jumpstart Haven.

 ## How to Play